Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 A PDS is a physically secure cabled network.
 It includes safeguards (acoustic, electric, electromagnetic, and physical) to permit its use for the transmission of unencrypted information through an area of lesser classification or control.

+### Fail-Safe / Fail-Secure

+A common challenge in IT is the balance between safety and security.
+For example, in case of power outage, we must keep the staff safe without compromising the security of a building.

+The 2 strategies on failure that products can use are :
+- **fail-safe** : in case of failure, unlock all locks (so people can get out of the building)
+- **fail-secure** : in case of failure, lock all locks (so assets cannot be accessed)

+The choice between fail-safe and fail-secure strategies depends on the product and system criticality.